CorentinJ/Real-Time-Voice-Cloning/README.md

 `python encoder_train.py my_run <datasets_root>`

 The encoder uses visdom.
 You can disable it, but it's nice to have.
-Here what the environment looks like:
+Here's what the environment looks like:

 ![Visdom](https://i.imgur.com/rB1xk0b.png)